nbogojevic/piHomeEasy/README.md

     $ sudo piHomeEasy 0 31415 -1 off

-When switched on or off as group, devices can still be be controlled individually.
-Group command is equivalent of broadcast.
+When switched on or off as a group, devices can still be be controlled individually.
+Group command is equivalent of a broadcast.

 ## Device range